 FOR STUDENTS APPLYING FOR SUMMER OR WINTER FUNDING: These grants support projects taking place while the applicant is enrolled at Cornell, so students in the final semester of school are not eligible to apply.
 Exception: Students who have completed the Certificate in Engaged Leadership can apply in their final semester for funds to be used the semester after they graduate.

-Engaged Ambassadors and staff from the Office of Engagement Initiatives review and evaluate grant applications using the following criteria:
+Engaged Ambassadors and staff from the Einhorn Center review and evaluate grant applications using the following criteria:

 - Quality of project, including feasibility, potential for sustainability of the partnership, potential for student impact and potential for positive community impact.